authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

   or not allowing inclusion of overly large address spaces)
 * SMTP delivery via TLS
 * Feedback Loop registration or other method of registration with the receiving site
-* Domain reputation via a DNS Whitelist or other reputation system
+* Domain reputation via a DNS allow list or other reputation system

 These localized requirements are at the discretion of the receiving site.
 In general, the stricter the criteria, the less chance there is of an MUA erroneously showing a